Medicine Overview of Redest Tablet

 Frequently asked questions for Anastrozole

-No. Anastrozole is a non-steroidal drug used in the treatment of breast cancer in post-menopausal women.
+No. Redest is a non-steroidal drug used in the treatment of breast cancer in post-menopausal women.
 It does not have a structure or effect similar to steroids.
 It is not a hormone

 Yes.
-Anastrozole is a non-steroidal chemo drug.
+Redest is a non-steroidal chemo drug.
 It is used as a part of chemotherapy or with other chemotoxic agents in the treatment of early-stage or advanced breast cancer in post-menopausal women

-No. Anastrozole is not a controlled substance and does not have a potential for addiction and abuse.
+No. Redest is not a controlled substance and does not have a potential for addiction and abuse.
 It is not an illegal drug